lukechampine/mkvsynth/delbrot/README.md

 # delbrot #
-This is the current implementation of delbrot, the MkvSynth script interpreter.
+This is the current implementation of delbrot, the mkvsynth script interpreter.

 ## features ##
 At present, delbrot is essentially a glorified calculator.
 It only has support for doubles and strings.
 But already it showcases a level of sophistication greater than any previous implementation.
 Functions can be defined (and called recursively), method calls can be chained, and optional parameters are supported: